Rfam/rfam-msa-qa/README.md

 The validation logic is split into separate modules in the `scripts/` directory:
 - `fatal_errors.py`: Errors that cannot be automatically fixed
-- `fixable_errors.py`: Errors that can be automatically corrected
+- `fixable_errors.py`: Errors that can be automatically corrected (including coordinate fixing and overlap removal)
-- `warnings.py`: Non-critical issues
+- `stockholm_warnings.py`: Non-critical issues
 - `parser.py`: Stockholm file parsing utilities

 ### Sequence Format